ug-cp/fast_samd21_tc/README.md

 ## Tested

-It was tested on SAMD21 (Arduino MKR Zero).
+It was tested on SAMD21 (Arduino MKR1000, Arduino MKR Zero and Arduino MKR WiFi 1010).
 But should work on other Arduino MKR or SAMD21 boards as well.

 Fast switching a pin